n8n-io/n8n-docs/docs/getting-started/installation/README.md

 :::

 ::: warning Russia and Belarus n8n Cloud is not available in Russia and Belarus.
-Refer to []() for more information.
+Refer to our blog post [Update on n8n cloud accounts in Russia and Belarus](https://n8n.io/blog/update-on-n8n-cloud-accounts-in-russia-and-belarus/) for more information.
 :::

 ## Desktop app